-I about to launch the Imagination Soup Writers Homeschool Curriculum which will start with personal narratives and small moments.
+I recently launched the Imagination Soup Writers Homeschool Curriculum which begins teaching children to write personal narratives and small moments.

-The goal with this homeschool curriculum is to teach kids writing craft moves using children’s books as mentor texts.
+The goal of this homeschool curriculum is to teach kids writing craft moves using children’s books as mentor texts.

 In other words, we can use the best professional writers and apprentice our children to their craft moves, studying what these writers do, then apply it to our own writing!